Data Table Rendering

 Keep in mind that, by providing a custom render function, you will need to provide a custom sort function as well.

-Data Table Scoped Footer Slot
+Footer Wrapper Slot

 By providing a scoped footer-wrapper slot, you can render the datatable search, entries selector and pagination as you see fit.